 If we hone in on home care, it is abundantly clear that technology will be needed to manage the incoming world of VBP.
 Agencies will need the right software to clearly track how patients and clients are doing and demonstrate the value of the care delivered.
 Those who run referring sources like hospitals and skilled nursing facilities will want to know this information now more than ever.

-The need for seamless flow of data and analytics will be off-the-charts important.
-Such information will show, and indeed prove, just how much both medical and non-medical services boost the quality of life and outcomes for clients.
+The need for a seamless flow of data and analytics will be off-the-charts important.
+Such information will show and indeed prove, just how much both medical and non-medical services boost the quality of life and outcomes for clients.
 Any paper-based reporting will be very problematic in the VBP environment.

-Providers will have to figure out how to track quality depending on their VBP setup.
-Home care agencies must be ready for any assortment of quality performance metrics that payers build into their payment system.
-These will include metrics related to health system usage, like percentage of clients admitted to hospital in the past 90 days, as well as those related to patient’s quality of life -- loneliness, distress, uncontrolled pain, etc.
+performance metrics that payers build into their payment system.
+These will include metrics related to health system usage, like the percentage of clients admitted to hospital in the past 90 days, as well as those related to patient’s quality of life -- loneliness, distress, uncontrolled pain, etc.

 The AlayaCare Home Care Software Solution